 This program, accredited by the ACGME, qualifies candidates for board certification in neuropathology and prepares them for academic careers in diagnostic neuropathology and research.
 Fellows spend two years in the Division of Neuropathology.
-The division examines all nervous system tissues from autopsies at NewYork-Presbyterian Hospital/Columbia University Medical Center, Morgan Stanley Children's Hospital, and the New York Neurological Institute.
-This large and varied volume of material is supplemented by brains sent to Columbia for consultation, particularly in the areas of Parkinson's disease, dementing disorders, and other neurodegenerative diseases.
+The division examines all nervous system tissues from biopsies and autopsies at NewYork-Presbyterian Hospital/Columbia University Medical Center and the Morgan Stanley Children's Hospital.
+This large and varied volume of material is supplemented by brains sent to Columbia for consultation, particularly in the areas of neurodegenerative diseases.
 There is a large volume of neurosurgical specimens (about 1,800 per year) that include tumors, brain biopsies for degenerative diseases, and muscle and nerve biopsies.
-Fellows examine all specimens and sign out with an attending physician.
+Fellows examine all specimens and sign out daily with an attending physician.
 Teaching conferences are held regularly, including weekly brain cuttings, weekly microscopic conferences to review surgical and autopsy cases with all of the staff, weekly brain tumor board conferences, muscle biopsy reviews, and CPCs.
 Neuropathology fellows, along with residents from Pathology, Neurology, and Neurosurgery, organize and present material at most of the conferences.
 Centralized departmental laboratories for molecular diagnostics, electron microscopy, and immunocytochemistry facilitate the use of these techniques for studying specimens.
-Fellows will receive training in EM, immunocytochemical, and molecular diagnostic techniques.
 In general, fellows will be expected to spend much of the first year in clinical studies.
-The second year should be spent in basic or clinical investigative work, in affiliation with a faculty member.
+The second year will be spent in either laboratory-based research or in depth clinical diagnostic work, in affiliation with a faculty member.

 At least 2 years of training in anatomic pathology.